gohugoio/hugo/strategy.md

         * limits the efficacy of Alogolia's document search feature through redundant content groups, headings, etc
         * does not leverage SEO for external search engines
     * does not leverage Hugo's more powerful feature (e.g., there is only *one* archetype); leveraging these features would help address the aforementioned shortcomings (i.e., scalability, consistency, and search)
-    * assumes a higher level of Golang proficiency than is realistic for newcomers to the Golang programming language or to web development in general.
+    * assumes a higher level of Golang proficiency than is realistic for newcomers to static site generators or to web development in general.
+An example of this is the sparsity of basic vs advanced code samples through the templating functions.
 * If you don't make it *very easy* for authors to contribute to documentation correctly, they will inevitably contribute *incorrectly*;
     * content modeling is king
     * go DRY (e.g., with shortcodes)
-    * set required metadata
+    * set required metadata (and use *archetypes*)
     * develop for contribution guidelines to dev *and* docs

 ## Goals

-Hugo documentation should...
+New Hugo documentation should...

-* reduce confusion surrounding Hugo concepts as `list`, `section`, `page`, `content type`, etc. and thereby
+* reduce confusion surrounding Hugo concepts; e.g., `list`, `section`, `page`, and `content type` and thereby
     * make it easier for new users to get up and running
-    * create better consistency and scalability for Hugo-dependent projects (viz., http://themes.gohugo.io)
+    * create better consistency and scalability for Hugo-dependent projects (viz., [themes.gohugo.io](http://themes.gohugo.io))
-    * reduce frequency of questions surrounding said concepts in the Hugo Discuss Forum
+    * reduce frequency of questions surrounding said concepts in the [Hugo Discussion Forum](https://discuss.gohugo.io)
 * not require or assume any degree of Golang proficiency from end users;
-    * that said, Hugo can&mdash;and *should*&mdash;act as a bridge for users interest in learning Golang (e.g., by including `godocref` as a default front matter field.
+    * that said, Hugo can&mdash;and *should*&mdash;act as a bridge for users interested in learning Golang (e.g., inclusion of `godocref` as a default front matter field for all function and template pages.
 See [`archetypes/functions.md`][functionarchetype].
-* be easiest to expand and edit for *contributors**, but even easier to understand by *end users*.
+* be easiest to expand and edit for *contributors** but even easier to understand by *end users*.
 * be equally accessible via mobile, tablet, desktop, *and* offline.
-* not include an "extras" section because [this is the last place end users look to learn about Hugo](https://discuss.gohugo.io/t/site-with-different-lists-of-sections/5536/3).
-Instead all "extras" should be integrated into a new
+* not include an "extras" section; i.e. since [this is the last place end users look to get up and running with Hugo](https://discuss.gohugo.io/t/site-with-different-lists-of-sections/5536/3).
+Current *Extras* should be integrated into the new defined content groupings and site architecture.
 * easily scaffold for future multilingual versions

 ## Audience